dafny-lang/rfcs/0012-unicode-strings.md

 The exact representation of strings at runtime, including the particular encoding, is an implementation detail of a particular backend, and will often be optimized for the idioms and support of the target environment.
-Enabling Unicode characters will change the target language types used to represent characters and strings, and hence may cause compilation errors when using additional external target language code.
+Enabling Unicode characters will change the target language types used to represent characters and strings, and hence may be a breaking change when using additional external target language code.

 Note also that although the Unicode scalar value concept is more general than UTF-16 code units,